Positronium hydride

-Positronium hydride, or hydrogen positride is an exotic molecule consisting of a hydrogen atom bound to an exotic atom of positronium (that is a combination of an electron and a positron).
+Positronium hydride, or hydrogen positride is an exotic molecule consisting of a hydrogen atom bound to an exotic atom of positronium (the combination of an electron and a positron).
 Its formula is PsH.
 It was predicted to exist in 1951 by A. Ore, and subsequently studied theoretically, but was not observed until 1990.
 R. Pareja, R. Gonzalez from Madrid trapped positronium in hydrogen-laden magnesia crystals.
 The trap was prepared by Yok Chen from the Oak Ridge National Laboratory.
-In this experiment the positrons were thermalized so that they were not traveling at high speed, and they then reacted with H^{−} ions in the crystal.
+In this experiment the positrons were thermalized so that they were not traveling at high speed, and they then reacted with H- ions in the crystal.
 In 1992 it was created in an experiment done by David M. Schrader and F.M.
 Jacobsen and others at the Aarhus University in Denmark.
 The researchers made the positronium hydride molecules by firing intense bursts of positrons into methane, which has the highest density of hydrogen atoms.
 Upon slowing down, the positrons were captured by ordinary electrons to form positronium atoms which then reacted with hydrogen atoms from the methane.